svf97/translation-pipeline/README.md

 # Pipeline for user review translation and sentiment analysis

-Assuming user review and its metadata are stored in [AWS S3](), the script translates user review based on detected `{language: [fra, deu]}`, applies sentiment analysis to translated text and calculates score.
+Assuming user review and its metadata are stored in AWS S3, the script translates user review based on detected `{language: [fra, deu]}`, applies sentiment analysis to translated text and calculates score.

-Data is then stored in AWS database, ?
+Data is then stored in AWS database, S3 or DynamoDB.

 ## Setting Environment